Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: INTRODUCTION

 In current research on interactive navigation for mobile robots, some studies focus on traversability estimation \cite{schoch}, where movable obstacles are integrated into planning but without active obstacle manipulation.
 Other approaches explore robot-obstacle interaction, either by utilizing the robot’s body to engage with obstacles \cite{yao} or by employing a fixed-pose manipulator to assist with obstacle interaction \cite{dai}.
 Once contact is established, these methods typically rely on the robot body to push or manipulate obstacles.
 However, they require sufficient space for the robot to establish effective contact.
 As illustrated in Fig. \ref{fig:1}, in confined environments where the available space is smaller than the robot's body, these approaches struggle to clear obstacles efficiently, consequently hindering navigation performance.
 As a promising alternative, exploring an active arm-pushing mechanism with a legged manipulator provides greater flexibility.
 It allows the robot to clear obstacles efficiently in confined and complex environments to enhance navigation efficiency.

 Essentially, pushing objects with a robotic arm is a long-standing research topic.
-Initially, researchers have explored analytical models and data-driven approaches, both of which have inherent limitations—analytical models require precise system dynamics \cite{nieuwenhuisen2005path}, while data-driven methods rely on large, costly real-world datasets for reliable predictions \cite{stuber2020let}.
+Initially, researchers have explored analytical models and data-driven approaches, both of which have inherent limitations—analytical models require precise system dynamics \cite{nieuwenhuisen2005path}, while data-driven methods rely on large, costly real-world datasets for reliable predictions \cite{bauza2017probabilistic}.
 Recently, reinforcement learning (RL) has emerged as a promising alternative, as it enables low-cost trial-and-error learning in simulation, allowing the system to efficiently adapt to different objects \cite{andrychowicz2020learning}.
-However, most existing RL-based work focuses on using a pusher (typically a small cylindrical rod) mounted on the end-effector to push lightweight small objects on a table \cite{r4, r5}.
-These methods often overlook the importance of selecting appropriate contact points, which is crucial for stability and preventing toppling, especially for larger objects.
-Besides, existing methods for pushing small objects are less susceptible to spatial and contact limitations and are not suitable for our task.
-For instance, when positioned on the same side as the pushing direction, the manipulator can easily reach the opposite side for small objects, whereas doing so for larger objects is significantly more difficult.
+While existing RL-based approaches primarily focus on using end-effector-mounted pushers to manipulate small, lightweight objects on 2D surfaces \cite{r4}, navigation tasks often involve pushing larger objects comparable in size to the robot itself \cite{dai}.
+This scale difference introduces two significant challenges: First, large-object manipulation requires 3D spatial reasoning to handle potential manipulator-object collisions and object stability concerns, such as the risk of object toppling \cite{dadiotis2025dynamic}.
+Second, the policy becomes highly sensitive to the robot-object spatial relationship, with increased risk of reaching infeasible configurations.
+For instance, when the end-effector is positioned between the object and the target, generating effective pushing forces becomes problematic.
+Unlike small-object scenarios where repositioning is straightforward \cite{r5}, maneuvering around large objects requires substantial movement patterns that are difficult to discover through RL exploration.

 To overcome the aforementioned challenge, we develop an arm-pushing controller leveraging RL with a well-designed two-stage reward strategy.
-Specifically, the proposed strategy incorporates contact constraints and the spatial relationship between the object and manipulator into the reward function.
+Specifically, the proposed strategy incorporates collision avoidance constraints and the spatial relationship between the object and manipulator into the reward function.
 It first guides the manipulator to reach a proper pushing zone that ensures a feasible contact configuration.
 Then, the second-stage reward is activated to ensure that the end-effector remains within the designated pushing zone while keeping pushing the objects, which can maintain a proper contact interface for stable manipulation until the target position is reached.
 Such a structured reward strategy accelerates policy convergence and enhances long-term performance.